Ferryside: Lifeboat station

+In 2025, for reasons of mutual benefit, Ferryside Lifeboat split from St Johns Cymru, and is now operated as a standalone service and charity.

 Fishing

 Ferryside developed as a fishing village, particularly for shellfish.

 Cockles

 Along with Laugharne, Ferryside was once at the heart of the cockling industry in Carmarthen Bay.
 Cocklewomen from Llansaint could collect about 650 tons of cockles a year, and did so until around 1900.
 The cockle industry now experiences intermittent bursts of activity when the Ferryside cocklebeds are opened to commercial pickers: intensive 'strip-cockling' occurs and several hundred cockle-pickers work the estuary beds with tractors.

 In 1993, Ferryside saw what are known locally as 'the cockle wars': fights between rival gangs on the beach, notably between gangs from the Gower Peninsula, Liverpool, the Dee estuary and Glasgow.
 Because commercial quantities of cockles at Ferryside were rare, there were no licences required to harvest them.
 In addition to gaining the village rare visibility on the front pages of national newspapers, the cockle wars led to a Parliamentary debate and calls for the beds to be licensed.